Passeroidea

 - Spot-throat, Modulatrix stictigula

-- Dappled Mountain Robin, Arcanator orostruthus
+- Dapple-throat, Arcanator orostruthus

 - Gray-chested Kakamega / Gray-chested Babbler, Kakamega poliothorax

-Dicaeidae: Flowerpeckers
+Dicaeidae: Flowerpeckers Bonaparte, 1853

-3 genera, 48 species HBW-13
+3 genera, 49 species HBW-13

 It's not entirely clear where the Olive-backed Flowerpecker, Prionochilus olivaceus, goes.
 The Bayesian and maximum likelihood trees in Nyári et al. put it sister to Pachyglossa and the remaining Prionochilus, respectively.
 That it is basal in the clade cannot be ruled out either.
 I'm treating it as the basal member of Prionochilus, but it may need its own genus.

-within Dicaeum proper, the anthonyi-quadricolor group is the basal group.
+Within Dicaeum proper, the anthonyi-quadricolor group is the basal group.
 The next branch is likely aureolimbatum through retrocinctum, followed by the sister species nigrilore and hypoleucum.

 The remaining Dicaeum form a well-supported clade which appears to consist of three subclades: pygmaeum-virescens, sanguinolentum-maugei, and celebicum-tristrami.
 Note that the Mistletoebird does not appear to be that closely related to the sanguinolentum, even though they have sometimes been regarded as conspecific.